 Psychology (Ph.D.)

-The Department of Psychology offers a four- or five-year program of study leading to the doctor of philosophy degree.
+The Department of Psychology offers a five-year program of study leading to the doctor of philosophy degree.
 The basic goal of the program is the development of behavioral scientists who have a broad knowledge of psychology, can teach and communicate effectively, and can carry out sound research in an area of specialization.
 Although some students seek employment outside academia, the program is oriented toward developing the skills required by the research psychologist who intends to become a college or university teacher.

 Specialization Areas